smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Media Clock/index.md

 The media clock constists of three parts: the progress bar, a current position label and a remaining time label.
 In addition you may want to update the play/pause button icon to reflect the current state of the audio.

 !!!
 NOTE
-Ensure your app has an app type of media and you are using the media template before implementing this feature.
+Ensure your app has an `appType` of media and you are using the media template before implementing this feature.
 !!!

 ###### Generic HMI